IEEE 802.15.4: The physical layer

-In August 2007, IEEE 802.15.4a was released expanding the four PHYs available in the earlier 2006 version to six, including one PHY using Direct Sequence ultra-wideband (UWB) and another using chirp spread spectrum (CSS).
+In August 2007, IEEE 802.15.4a was released expanding the four PHYs available in the earlier 2006 version to six, including one PHY using direct sequence ultra-wideband (UWB) and another using chirp spread spectrum (CSS).
 The UWB PHY is allocated frequencies in three ranges: below 1 GHz, between 3 and 5 GHz, and between 6 and 10 GHz.
 The CSS PHY is allocated spectrum in the 2450 MHz ISM band.

 In April, 2009 IEEE 802.15.4c and IEEE 802.15.4d were released expanding the available PHYs with several additional PHYs: one for 780 MHz band using O-QPSK or MPSK, another for 950 MHz using GFSK or BPSK.

-IEEE 802.15.4e was chartered to define a MAC amendment to the existing standard 802.15.4-2006 which adopts channel hopping strategy to improve support for the industrial markets, increases robustness against external interference and persistent multi-path fading.
-On February 6, 2012, the IEEE Standards Association Board approved the IEEE 802.15.4e which concluded all Task Group 4e efforts.
+IEEE 802.15.4e was chartered to define a MAC amendment to the existing standard 802.15.4-2006 which adopts a channel hopping strategy to improve support for the industrial market.
+Channel hopping increases robustness against external interference and persistent multi-path fading.
+On February 6, 2012, the IEEE Standards Association Board approved IEEE 802.15.4e which concluded all Task Group 4e efforts.

 The MAC layer

 The medium access control (MAC) enables the transmission of MAC frames through the use of the physical channel.
 Besides the data service, it offers a management interface and itself manages access to the physical channel and network beaconing.
 It also controls frame validation, guarantees time slots and handles node associations.
 Finally, it offers hook points for secure services.

-Note that the IEEE 802.15 standard does not use 802.1D or 802.1Q; i.e., it does not exchange standard Ethernet frames.
-The physical frame-format is specified in IEEE802.15.4-2011 in section 5.2.
+Note that the IEEE 802.15 standard does not use 802.1d or IEEE standard 802.15.4q-2016; i.e., it does not exchange standard Ethernet frames.
+The physical frame-format is specified in IEEE standard 802.15.4-2011 in section 5.2.
 It is tailored to the fact that most IEEE 802.15.4 PHYs only support frames of up to 127 bytes (adaptation layer protocols such as the IETF's 6LoWPAN provide fragmentation schemes to support larger network layer packets).

 Higher layers

-No higher-level layers and interoperability sublayers are defined in the standard.
+No higher-level layers or interoperability sublayers are defined in the standard.
 Other specifications, such as Zigbee, SNAP, and 6LoWPAN/Thread, build on this standard.
-RIOT, OpenWSN, TinyOS, Unison RTOS, DSPnano RTOS, nanoQplus, Contiki and Zephyr operating systems also use a few items of IEEE 802.15.4 hardware and software.
+RIOT, OpenWSN, TinyOS, Unison RTOS, DSPnano RTOS, nanoQplus, Contiki and Zephyr operating systems also use some components of IEEE standard 802.15.4-2020 hardware and software.